Black Economics 101: A Reader

 Systematic Inequality and Economic Opportunity (Center for American Progress) – August 2019.
 One of the defining papers on discrimination.

-Here’s What Economists Don’t Understand About Race (Institute for New Economic Thinking) — Economists have long ignored discrimination as “inefficent.” yet it persists.
+Here’s What Economists Don’t Understand About Race (Institute for New Economic Thinking) — Economists have long ignored discrimination as “inefficient.” yet it persists.
 There article explains why it continues and how economists can study it.
 Also features William Darity.

 Real Estate, Black Homeownership and Redlining